 Categories & Progressive Tenses

 Non-action verbs are verbs that involve no movement or action.
 Students will remember common non-action verbs more easily if you teach them the five main types of verbs.
-These categories include state, possession, feelings and needs, thought, and the five senses.
+These categories include state, possession, feelings and needs, thought, and the senses.
 See examples in the chart below.